 Will this course prepare me for a MAPP degree?

 This course is set at Level 5.
-A MAPP degree is equivalent to Level 7.
+A Masters in Applied Positive Psychology (MAPP) is equivalent to Level 7.

 If you wish to apply for a MAPP degree after your course, you may request an academic reference and set of transcripts from PPG to support your application.
 Please keep in mind that universities have a separate and independent admissions process.